Some of our services have changed. Please see our services update page for more details

 As part of their duty of care towards staff, employers are obliged to take reasonable steps to ensure the wellbeing of workers.
 This may mean making reasonable adjustments to make it easier for people who are classed as disabled to remain in work.
 The nature of these adjustments depends on the individual, their condition, and the effect it is having on them, but it could include changes to working days or hours, time off for medical appointments, or changes to a person’s job role.
 The Act gives rights to people who have or have had a disability which makes it difficult for them to carry out day-to-day activities.
 The disability could be physical, sensory or mental.

 You may find employees with a diagnosis of cancer have increased levels of sickness absence or they may need to attend the hospital or their specialist more frequently than those without the health condition.
-Authorised absence, out with the normal organisation sickness absence triggers, should be considered as an appropriate adjustment under the Equality Act 2010.
+Authorised absence, outwith the normal organisation sickness absence triggers, should be considered as an appropriate adjustment under the Equality Act 2010.